CutterCross/Sabre/README.md

 ### Build Flags in sabre\_includes.asm:
  - `UNOFFICIAL_OPS`: Enables use of unofficial CPU opcodes in the Sabre driver for slightly better performance.
 (AXS {#imm}, DCP {abs,y}, and LAX {zp}) May break compatibility with certain emulators and famiclones.
  - `BANKSWITCH_TRACKS`: Used by the Sabre replayer and driver to bankswitch each track's corresponding PRG bank.
  - `SFX_FLUSH`: Enable to completely flush old SFX channels when new SFX plays.
-Disable to keep untouched old SFX channels playing (EXPERIMENTAL!
-Old SFX will play at new SFX Speed and Tempo).
+Disable to keep untouched old SFX channels playing.
+(EXPERIMENTAL!!
+Old SFX will play at new SFX Speed and Tempo.)
  - `LINEAR_COUNTER_TRILL`: Enables Linear Counter trill behavior on the Triangle channel.
-(Using volume values 1-3)
+(Using volume values 1 to 3)
  - `MANUALLY_CLOCK_APU`: Enable to manually clock the APU Frame Counter before updating APU registers.
  - `ADJ_REGION_TEMPO_TRACK`: Enables tempo adjustment for music between NTSC, PAL, and Dendy regions.
  - `ADJ_REGION_TEMPO_SFX`: Enables tempo adjustment for SFX between NTSC, PAL, and Dendy regions.